-Merryfield Village, located in Jeffreys Bay, is making a difference in the Eastern Cape one child at a time.
-Armed with loving hearts and a never ceasing determination to care for orphaned, vulnerable and special needs children; Merryfield founders and staff are working with the Department of Social Development offices in the Kouga municipality, and beyond, to make this vision a reality.
+Merryfield Village, located in Cape Town (Somerset West), is making a difference in the Western Cape one child at a time.
+Armed with loving hearts and a never ceasing determination to care for orphaned, vulnerable and special needs children; Merryfield founders and staff are working with the Department of Social Development offices in the Cape Town municipality, and beyond, to make this vision a reality.

-Official registration is being pursued, connections are being made with strategic members of the community, training is being acquired, and the red tape is being cut.
+Merryfield Village is a registered non-profit trust (NPO) and Public Benefit Organization (PBO) in South Africa as well as a 501(c)3 NPO in the United States.
+Currently, connections are being made with strategic members of the community, training is being acquired, and the red tape is being cut.
 We are now in partnership with devoted South Africans, as well as the support of donors from around the world.
 Merryfield Village is on it’s way to becoming a landmark organization in the community, providing hope and safety to the least of these.

 “Truly, I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 Matthew 25:40 (NIV)